zachbutton/crystalize.js/README.md

 -   withHeadInc
 -   withHeadTop

-There are lots of potential use-cases, most notably being an undo/redo feature.
-You could utilize `withHeadInc` to undo or redo, or `withHeadAt` if you have an undo menu which lets you select a particular stage in an undo list.
+There are lots of potential use cases, most notably being an undo/redo feature.
+You could utilize `withHeadInc` to undo or redo, or `withHeadAt` if you have an undo menu that lets you select a particular stage in an undo list.

 ```javascript
 // undo